Congrats to Gigi Pandian, the recent winner of the Agatha Award for

 Amazon Synopsis

-A special thanks to Vicki Delany for providing a print copy of HAVE YOURSELF A DEADLY LITTLE CHRISTMAS.
-Contest ends September 24, 2023 at 11:59 pm PST and is limited to Canadian and U.S. residents only.
+I’m delighted to offer a print copy of UNDER LOCK & SKELETON KEY, the first book in the series, to one lucky winner!
+Contest ends May 18, 2025 at 11:59 pm PST and is limited to U.S. residents only.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1/8 teaspoon salt